Architects want better 3D models – going digital is the answer

 From physical to digital, new 3D modeling technology is changing how architects and their clients design and build for the better.

-Architects have been creating 3D models to visualize projects and simulate scenarios for thousands of years, and with good reason.
+Architects have been creating 3D models and 3D designs to visualize projects and simulate scenarios for years, and with good reason.
 The process of creating an architectural visualization in the shape of a 3D model helps inspire new ideas, recognize potential pitfalls and allows for “happy mistakes”, as architect Mark English likes to call them.

 Physical models in particular have remained popular because they offer a relatively easy (if time consuming) and low cost way to explore and communicate an array of architectural characteristics – size and scale, materiality, design, spatial interrelationships – that 2D representations like drawings can’t.
 They have become learning and inspiration tools integral to the architectural process that until now couldn’t be matched by digital representations.